 - Every student-teacher must participate and practice different Art forms.
 They need to be encouraged to visit places of Arts/See performances/Exhibitions/Art and Craft fairs/Local craft bazaars, etc. Artists and artisans may be invited for demonstrations and interactions from the community.
 Student-teachers should be encouraged to maintain their diary on art interactions to enhance their knowledge and awareness in this area.
 Student-teachers may can also be motivated to interpret art works/events etc. to enhance their aesthetic sensibility - Resource Centre for Arts and Crafts should house materials, including books, CDs, audio and video cassettes, films, software, props, art works of Regional and National level, books and journals which must be displayed for the purpose of reference and continuous motivation.
 Application of Arts and Aesthetics in day-to-day life, in the institute and in the community are some of the practical aspects, which needs to be taken care too.
 Student teachers must organise and participate in the celebrations of festivals, functions, special days, etc. - Students to be assessed externally based on the e portfolio they submit to their faculty mentors individually, documenting all the activities they undertake in this practical course.
-The e portfolio will include the video clips, photographs and reference material of the field visits and documentation of the activities undertaken in workshops while the student -teachers engagein the same including their reflection on the experience
+The e portfolio will include the video clips, photographs and reference material of the field visits and documentation of the activities undertaken in workshops while the student -teachers engage in the same including their reflection on the experience

-CEO1 Develop sensibility and aesthetic appreciation in visual arts and crafts CEO2 Identify various classical and regional performing art forms of India CEO3 Apply concepts in aesthetics in various domains such as visual art, theatre an India'sheritage crafts CEO4 Integrate drama, art and craft in curricular areas for leaners at school.
+Develop sensibility and aesthetic appreciation in visual arts and crafts CEO 1 Identify various classical and regional performing art forms of India CEO 2 Apply concepts in aesthetics in various domains such as visual art, theatre an CEO3 Apply concepts in aesthetics in various domains such as visual art, theatre an India'sheritage crafts Integrate drama, art and craft in curricular areas for leaners at school.
+CEO 4